 Today’s students will inherit a world that is in need of innovations that will ensure its salvation.
 Art centered education can impress upon students the need for environmental empathy by showing examples of how artists such as Sto Len, Steven Hirsch, William Miller, the Newtown Creek Armada and Stephanie Lerner symbolize the effects of pollution as material or subject matter in their work.
 All at once, these works are aesthetically pleasing, romantic, tragic and dire.
 They remind us that in life, death is always present and our struggle to create a beautiful world is interconnected to our mortality.
 However, there is also a great sense of hope to be gained by understanding that visual art has the power to incite change and impress upon people’s positive relationships with the world around them.
 These artists implore us to become better custodians of our natural resources so that we can sustain nature’s marvelous qualities for many generations to come.

 Steven Hirsch and William Miller’s abstract photography, transcends the often negative description of the murky, dark and slow moving water of the Gowanus Canal.
-Hirsch’s camera captures a brilliant spectrum of colors that reflect off the water’s surface, which immediately brings to mind the Impressionist works of Monet as well as Post-WWII color field painters.
+Hirsch’s camera captures a brilliant spectrum of colors that reflect off the water’s surface, which immediately brings to mind the Impressionist works of Monet, as well as Post-WWII color field painters.
 Hirsch’s photographs create an epic visual narrative, which is indicative of Greek mythology.
-Here, we see that beauty transcends the devastation that has overtaken the canal, and it is calling loudly to us for help.
+Within the photographs, we see the devastation that has overtaken the canal.
+By utilizing and highlighting the canal’s captivating, yet unnatural qualities, these photographs cry out for us to help in restoring its natural charm.
 Similarly, the canal’s aesthetic properties become the inspiration for William Miller’s series of photographs.
 Miller photographs the Gowanus Canal in a manner where abstract forms are juxtaposed with recognizable imagery.
 Reflections of the clouds and sky are visible in some of the photographs, which transforms the viewer to an otherworldly state.
 It is hard to imagine the toxins below the surface, however, Miller subtly captures glimpses of refuse and sludgy textures to pull us back to reality.

 Sto Len’s unique printmaking process, transports his practice from the studio environment into the heavily polluted waters of the Newtown Creek.
 He improvises on the traditional style of Suminagashi (floating ink) printmaking to develop an experiential collaboration and discourse with nature by dipping prepared paper into the creek’s heavily polluted waters and using its detritus as material.

 Artistic learning has many benefits for inter-disciplinary innovation.
-When artists use their artistic knowledge and skills –put those elements of art and principles of design to practical use and transcend relying on traditional art materials, which can add to surplus waste and pollution as well– to seek to address big issues that impact our civilization, the results are transformative throughout our collective culture.
-Art influences society by raising our awareness, affecting our emotions, translating experiences across time and place, and giving us a sense of self within the world.
+When artists use their artistic knowledge and skills to seek to address big issues that impact our civilization, the results are transformative throughout our collective culture.
+Art influences society by raising our awareness, affecting our emotions, translating experiences across time and place and giving us a sense of self within the world.
 When artists explore ideas and problems within other disciplines like science and technology, they can truly make essential contributions to the present and future stewardship of our environment.